 SMS Short Codes & Texting: What You Need to Know

-It’s estimated that by 2025, SMS marketing will be a $12.6 billion market in the United States, up from just $2 billion in 2015.
-As mobile device usage continues to increase and the SMS market continues to grow, so does the enterprise use of text short codes to send messages at scale.
+By 2025, SMS marketing will be a $12.6 billion market in the United States.
+This is a significant increase from just $2 billion in 2015.
+Mobile device usage continues to increase, and the SMS market continues to grow.
+More enterprises are using text short codes to send messages at scale.

-In this blog, we’ll discuss what SMS short codes are, how they’re different from long codes, and how businesses can utilize short codes for mobile marketing, brand engagement, customer service, and operations.
-We’ll also cover Telephone Consumer Protection Act (TCPA) compliance for SMS marketing and provide answers to frequently asked questions about text short codes.
+In this blog, we’ll discuss what SMS short codes are and how they differ from long codes.
+We’ll explore how businesses can utilize short codes for mobile marketing, brand engagement, customer service, and operations.
+Finally, we’ll cover the Telephone Consumer Protection Act (TCPA) compliance for SMS marketing and answer questions about text short codes.

 What is an SMS Short Code?

-SMS short codes are 5 or 6-digit phone numbers that can be used to send and receive text messages.
+SMS short codes are five- or six-digit phone numbers that can be used to send and receive text messages.
 They’re commonly used to send marketing messages, mass text notifications or alerts, and account verification codes.

-Traditionally, long codes were only for person-to-person (P2P) messaging, but today they are commonly used for application-to-person (A2P) as well.
+Traditionally, long codes were only for person-to-person (P2P) messaging.
+However, they are commonly used for application-to-person (A2P) purposes today.
 The industry standard for A2P long codes in North America is called 10DLC.
 To learn more about A2P 10-digit long codes and enterprise use cases for them, check out our guide to 10DLC here.

 When Should You Use a Short Code?

-Because short codes can send more messages per second, they’re ideal for large, time-sensitive campaigns, like conducting a television poll or alerting customers to an upcoming sale.
+Short codes can send more messages per second, making them ideal for large, time-sensitive campaigns.
+They work well for time-sensitive events like TV polls or alerting customers to upcoming sales.

-Short codes have non-marketing-related uses, too.
-An airline might want to send out alerts about flight delays; a medical practice might want to send out appointment reminders.
+Short codes have non-marketing uses, too.
+An airline might use them to send out alerts about flight delays, or a medical practice might use them to send appointment reminders.

 Examples of enterprise text messages from both short code and long code numbers.